Odysseys

 4.2 · Difficulty levels

 GPT-5.4, by contrast, more often fails through inaction despite correct high-level reasoning.
-On 4 of its 7 zero-score tasks, it generates long, detailed plans that correctly identify which pages to visit and what information to collect, then terminates with an empty action after only a few steps — sometimes without any browser interaction at all.
+On 4 of its 7 zero-score tasks, it generates long, detailed plans that correctly identify which pages to visit and what information to collect, but then terminates with an empty action after only a few steps, sometimes without any browser interaction at all.

 Opus 4.6 · research over-investment